 When armyworms are found, it is important to systematically assess infestations by sampling in diagonal transects across the bays before deciding whether treatment is warranted.
 Estimates of armyworm densities can be made by using a 'beatsheet' or sampling tray and hitting or shaking the foliage to make the armyworm drop onto the sheet or tray where they can be counted.
 Alternatively, armyworms dislodged from the foliage can be counted whilst floating on the water surface.
 A wire frame either 0.5 m2 or 1 m2 can be easily made out of fencing wire and used to delimit an area for each sample.
 At least 8 samples should be taken along each of 2 transects for each bay.
 No samples should be taken within 3 m of the crop edge, and no more than 2 samples should be closer than 8 m to the crop edge.
-The average count should be adjusted to an armyworms/m2 value, and a decision whether or not to spray should be based on the threshold values provided.
-Further information is available in the NSW DPI Primefact Armyworms in rice.
+The average count should be based on the threshold values provided.
+Further information is available in the NSW DPIRD Primefact Armyworms in rice.